Destrokhen-main/Simple-Reactive-router/readme.md

 ### Hi all!
-This is a plugin for Simple-Reactive
+This is a plugin for `orve` - https://github.com/Destrokhen-main/Simple-Reactive-npm

 It will allow you to create a router for your application